mbari-org/gpdviz-sjs/README.md

 **Status**: Functional but still considered experimental.

-Data providers use Gpdviz's REST API to register sensor systems, data streams, and observations.
+Data providers use the Gpdviz REST API to register sensor systems, data streams, and observations.
-This API is specified using [OpenAPI 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).
+This API is specified using [OpenAPI 2.0](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md).
 The visualization is updated in real-time using WebSockets.

 Assuming Gpdviz is deployed at `http://example.net/gpdviz`: